Aaron Morley: Bolton Wanderers

 On 11 January 2022, it was announced Morley had re-signed for Bolton Wanderers, having previously played in the Bolton Wanderers academy as a child, and signed a three-and-a-half-year contract with EFL League One team.
 He signed for an undisclosed fee which reported by The Bolton News to be around £100,000.
 He made his debut on 15 January in a 2–0 home win against Ipswich Town.
 On 2 April, he started in the 2023 EFL Trophy Final which Bolton won 4–0 against Plymouth Argyle.
 On 28 December 2023, he signed a new contract until 2027.

 On 23 August 2024, Morley joined fellow League One side Wycombe Wanderers on a season-long loan deal.
 By January, Morley had helped Wycombe to the top of the table, leading Bolton to exercise a break clause and recall him from his loan on 1 January.
 He subsequently scored an injury time winner on his first game back away at Exeter City, three days after he had done same thing against the same opponents for Wycombe.

+Wycombe Wanderers

+On 29 January 2026, Morley returned to Wycombe Wanderers on a permanent deal for an undisclosed fee.
+The Bolton News reported they paid £750,000, which may reach £1m with performance related add-ons.